newpatiente2e/docs/docs/25-form-recognizer-studio/40-label-data.md

 ## New patient registration form

-This is the new patient form that you will label.
+The following image is of the fifth document that needs to be labeled.

 ![The image shows the label data panel](./img/label-data-panel.png)